 FPE Undergraduate Scholarships & Financial Aid

-The Department of Fire Protection Engineering is fortunate to be able to offer a wide range of scholarship opportunities thanks to the generosity of alumni, friends, organizations and corporations.
+FPE offers a wide range of scholarship opportunities.
 Students who wish to be considered for scholarships must complete the A. James Clark School of Engineering Scholarships Application each year.
 Information regarding scholarships offered by the Clark School can be found at scholarships.eng.umd.edu/scholarships.

 A limited amount of financial aid is available at the college, campus and state level.
 Information may be obtained from these web sites:

 - Clark School's Undergraduate Recruitment and Scholarship Programs

 - University of Maryland Office of Student Financial Aid

 - Maryland Higher Education Commission for State Financial Assistance Programs & Applications

 To apply for financial aid, you will first need to fill out your Free Application for Federal Student Aid (FAFSA) form.

 For help completing the FAFSA, applying for financial aid, and/or searching for scholarships, Peterson's College Guide provides a comprehensive Scholarships, Loans, Financial Aid & the FAFSA page.